jasonmpittman/research-ideas/research-ideas-2017.md

 How will an artificial intelligence tutor express an epistemology for *knowing* a concept versus an operation?

+What effects do free MOOCs have on the instructional design of undergraduate computer science courses?

+What are information systems student perceptions of free, online knowledge (e.g., MOOCs, YouTube, MIT Open Courseware) compared to the courses those students complete as part of their degree program?

 #### Week 3
 How do game engine mechanisms co-evolve alongside gaming community preferences for game features?